learn-the-web/topics/jekyll-cheat-sheet/index.md

               2013-10-06-clouds-on-kepler-7b-mapped.md
               2013-10-09-planet-without-star.md
             ```
-          - 'Use the `for` loop to output posts'
+          - 'Use the `for` loop to output posts:'
           - |
             ```html
             <ul>